watterott/SilentStepStick/docs/FAQ.md

 **Note:**
 On some stepper motor drivers the maximum current (e.g. A4988) is set via Vref and on others the RMS current (e.g. TMC2100).
 The Trinamic drivers have an automatic thermal shutdown (at about 150°C) if the chip gets to hot.
+But always ensure a good cooling of the drivers.

 ## What to consider when turning the power supply on or off?